 A product description is the marketing copy that explains what a product is and why it’s worth purchasing.
 The purpose of a product description is to supply customers with important information about the features and benefits of the product so they’re compelled to buy.

-However, entrepreneurs and marketers alike are susceptible to a common mistake that comes up when writing product descriptions.
-Even professional copywriters make it sometimes: writing product descriptions that simply describe your products, as a supplement to product photography.
+However, entrepreneurs and marketers, even professional copywriters, alike are susceptible to a common mistake that comes up when writing product descriptions: writing product descriptions that simply describe your products, as a supplement to product photography.

 Why is it wrong?
 Because great product descriptions need to augment your product pages by selling your products to real people, not just acting as back-of-the-box dispensers of information for search engines (though search engine optimization can't be an afterthought, of course).

 Let’s have a look at nine simple ways to persuade visitors to your online store with product descriptions that sell.

 Is your website content costing you sales?
 Learn how to improve your website copy with our free, curated list of high-impact articles.

 Get our Copywriting Tactics reading list delivered right to your inbox.